docarray/docarray/docs/advanced/document-store/benchmark.md

 ### Incompleteness on the stores

-We do not yet cover the following backends for various reasons:
-* **Milvus**: currently DocArray does not integrate with Milvus.
-We're open for contributions to DocArray's repository to support it.
-* **Pinecone**: Pinecone support is coming soon.
-We'll add it to these benchmarks once available.
-* **Faiss, Annoy, Scann**: We do not benchmark algorithms or ANN libraries.
+We do not benchmark algorithms or ANN libraries like **Faiss, Annoy, Scann**.
 We only benchmark backends that can be used as Document stores.
 Actually we do not benchmark HNSW itself, but it is used by some backends internally.

+Other storage backends that support vector search are not integrated with DocArray yet.
+We're open for contributions to DocArray's repository to support them.

 ## Conclusion